-Hazardous Waste Management Program
+Hazardous Waste Section

-The Vermont Hazardous Waste Management Program regulates the generation, transportation, storage, treatment, recycling and disposal of hazardous waste, used oil, and universal hazardous waste.
-The program, which is authorized by the US EPA to be implemented in lieu of the federal hazardous waste program, maintains the VHWMR.
-The program conducts inspections to evaluate compliance and responds to citizens' complaints regarding the mishandling of hazardous waste; tracks hazardous waste manifests(shipping records) to ensure all hazardous wastes are delivered to appropriate facilities; issues permits to facilities that engage in long-term or commercial storage and facilities that treat or dispose of hazardous waste; and provides regulatory assistance; and tracks hazardous waste data.
+The Vermont Hazardous Waste Section regulates the generation, transportation, storage, treatment, recycling and disposal of hazardous waste, used oil, and universal hazardous waste.
+The program, which is authorized by the US EPA to be implemented in lieu of the federal hazardous waste program, maintains the Vermont Hazardous Waste Management Regulations (VHWMR).
+The program conductsinspections to evaluate compliance and responds to citizens' complaints regarding the mishandling of hazardous waste, tracks hazardous waste manifests(shipping records) to ensure all hazardous wastes are delivered to appropriate facilities, issues permits to facilities that engage in long-term or commercial storage and facilities that treat or dispose of hazardous waste, provides regulatory assistance, and tracks hazardous waste data.

 Hazardous waste is waste with properties that make it dangerous or capable of having a harmful effect on human health or the environment.
 Hazardous characteristics include ignitability, corrosivity, reactivity, and toxicity.
 A hazardous waste is considered to have been “generated” when it is put into a container for disposal or a determination has been made that the material is no longer useable.
 Hazardous wastes managed in the course of running a business, including wastes from municipalities and from businesses operated out of a home, are regulated by the VHWMR.

 Important Program News and Links:

 - UVM's Environmental Safety Facility has been renewed as of September 29, 2023.
 View the updated permit on our Hazardous Waste Permitting webpage.

 - Vermont Hazardous Waste Newsletter - September 2023

 - View the recorded webinar on recent changes to the VHWMR - August 2022